nicogarbaccio/nicogarbaccio/README.md

 - 🔭 I’m currently working on a class management app that brings together my love of education and coding.
 - 🌱 I’m currently learning AWS and Python
-- 💬 Ask me about anything New Jersey-related!
+- 💬 Ask me about weird New Jersey lore
 - 😄 Pronouns: he/him

 ### Technology Stack: